1957: “Hey Schoolgirl,” the first single by Simon & Garfunkel, then known as Tom & Jerry, entered the Billboard Top 100.

 1978: Rod Stewart entered the Billboard Hot 100 with “Do Ya Think I’m Sexy” nearly a week after the song had topped the UK chart.
 The record reached #1 on the Billboard Hot 100 in the US in February.

-1979: Chicago quintet Styx scored their third of eight US top 10 hits and their only #1 with “Babe.”
+1979: Chicago quintet Styx scored their third of eight US top 10 hits and their only #1 single with “Babe.”

 1984: “Out of Touch” became Hall & Oates sixth US #1 single, leading Billboard Magazine to name them the most successful duos in rock history.